wp-plugins/avchat-3/readme.txt

 7. PRO vs Standard

 == Changelog ==

+= 1.3 (17.12.2012 - build 2055) =
+* ***!NEW***     HTML5 mobile version, now available for iOS and Android.
+Automatic recognition of mobile version.
+* Added support for Administrators user role.
+* Don't miss new messages.
+Now you will see if you have notifications in the browser tab, while browsing other tabs.
+* Fixed issue with chat appearing lower on the page.

 = 1.2.1 (29.11.2012 - build 1941) =
 * Added support to know when the AVChat files are not copied into the plugin directory.